Chinosu/shell_scripts/README.md

 # dcc!
-Aims to simplify the build-and-run process of 'toy' to medium sized C programs, like `fibonacci.c`, `cs_bookshelf.c`, etc.
+Aims to simplify the build-and-run process C programs.

 The script properly handles warnings and errors from `dcc` and preserves `dcc`'s text formatting.